CTHRU/Hitrava/README.md

 For users with rooted phones, legacy **[file](#single-file-conversion-examples)** and **[tar](#tar-file-conversion-examples)** options are still available.

-### JSON conversion procedure
+### ZIP conversion procedure
-Activities can be mass converted using the data from a JSON file that you can request in the Huawei Health app.
+Activities can be mass converted using the data in a ZIP file that you can request in the Huawei Health app.

 The procedure below assumes that you [installed Hitrava](#installation) and are logged in with your Huawei account in the Huawei Health app.
 If you don't have a Huawei account, you can create one in the app.